Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - The weapon has -1 Quality.
 May be upgraded to standard Quality for half the weapon's value, removing Worn.
           - Value is halved
         * - **Threaded**
-          - The weapon is modified to feature a tether of attached thread, rope, or chain.
+          - The weapon gains a tether of thread, rope, or chain.
 It can be pulled back to the wielder from afar at the cost of 1 Speed.
-The maximum reach of this effect depends on the length of material used; the weapon also increases in Bulk equal to the Bulk of the material used.
+The maximum reach of this effect depends on the length of material used; the weapon also increases in Bulk equal to the Bulk of the material used, if any.
 Can be taken with other modifiers.
           - 25
         * - **Extended**
           - The weapon gains a range of reach (if melee), +1 handedness, and +1 Bulk.